Types of Triangles – Definition With Examples

 Types of Triangles Based on Angles

-Here’s a table showing the different types of triangles based on both sides and angles:
+The table below shows the types of triangles based on sides and angles

 Side Classification Angle Classification Triangle Type